SherG/cool-iron/blog/facebook-ads-roi.md

 Running a few numbers can open our eyes our options.

-Remember, this scenario assumes you are using a Facebook marketer who delivers quality leads on a regular basis and that you've got your lead qualification / sales process down.
+Remember, this scenario assumes you are using a Facebook marketer who delivers quality leads month-over-month, and that you've got your lead qualification / sales process down.
 You will also have to factor in the cost of your time.

 ## A Few Additional Considerations